LoansManage Your Investment

 The U.S. Department of Education makes Direct PLUS Loans to eligible borrowers through schools participating in the Direct Loan Program.
 This is a federal loan.
 Eligibility for this loan is not based on financial need or family income; the applicant will undergo a credit check.

 The maximum loan amount is the total cost of attendance minus other financial aid the student may receive.
 Repayment may begin as early as 60 days after disbursement; deferment is possible.
-The PLUS Loan is a fixed-rate loan with a 4% origination fee that will be deducted from the amount of the loan.
+The PLUS loan is a fixed interest rate loan with an origination fee that will be deducted from the total amount borrowed.
+This origination fee for Parent PLUS loans is 4.228% and for Grad PLUS loans it is 1.057%.
 Example: School balance=$5,000.
-With a 4% origination fee, the gross loan amount to request is $5,000/.96=$5,208.
+With a 4.228% origination fee, the gross loan amount to request is $5,000/.95772=$5,220.

 Even if you have had a PLUS loan in prior years, federal regulations require you to reapply through the Direct Loan process.
 You will be given the option to cover the balance of the bill or obtain the maximum allowed under the cost of attendance.
 If a parent is denied a PLUS loan, the student may receive additional unsubsidized loan funds.